catarizea/real-estate-api-demo/README.md

 DATABASE_SEED_BLOCKED=true
 ```

-9. Create `all` table containing all data generated previously, to be used via `searchView` model for search testing purposes.
+9. Create `all` table containing all data generated previously, to be used via `searchView` model for search testing purposes only.
 The search will be provided by Algolia to the frontend directly.

 ```
 bun run db:create:all
 ```

 10. Seed Algolia `property-unit` index.
-This is going to be used by the frontend directly.
+This is going to be used directly by the frontend.

 ```
 bun run algolia:seed